shintakezou/miscellanea/assorted_tools/README.md

 page, and also attachments or other things which can be extracted by [extractmime.py](extractmime.py), once the *raw email* message has been saved.

+Sometimes it seems like the *raw email* isn't available.
+Then you will get a folder with empy files.